Reuben Droughns: College career

 At Merced Junior College, Droughns was a first team JUCO All-America selection as a sophomore after leading the nation in yards in 1997 with 1,611 while also scoring 13 touchdowns and leading the state of California in all-purpose yardage with 1,984 despite missing three games with a broken hand.
 PrepStar magazine deemed him the nation's top JUCO running back after that campaign.
-Droughns was also an honorable mention All-American as a freshman, when he led the Blue Devils in rushing with 1,456 yards and 14 TDs.
+Droughns was also an honorable mention All-American as a freshman, when he led the Blue Devils in rushing with 1,456 yards and 14 touchdowns.

 Droughns played college football at the University of Oregon in 1998 and 1999 and was a two-year starter.
 In his first game for the Ducks, he ran for 202 yards and two scores in a 48–14 rout of Michigan State.
 Although he missed one game and most of another due to an ankle injury, he ran for 214 yards and three touchdowns in a 63–28 blowout win over Stanford and then 217 yards and three scores on the road against Washington State.
 One of his most impressive performances came at UCLA, where he ran for 172 yards and a score despite fracturing his right fibula late in the contest (a 41–38 overtime loss), an injury that would force him to miss the rest of the season.
 Despite the injury, Droughns was still named second team All-Pac-10 for his junior season.
 Droughns had 1,234 yards and nine touchdowns on 277 carries (4.5 yards per carry) as a senior, including rushing for over 200 yards in three contests, and was a first-team All-Pac-10 choice as a senior.
 Droughns was a history major at Oregon.